Creating SQL-based data quality rules

 You can create SQL-based data quality rules for assessing the quality of the data in your project.
 Use such rules for measuring errors rather than for evaluating compliance with specific quality criteria.

-To have an SQL-based data quality rule contribute to the data quality scores of an asset or a column, add that asset or column as a related item to the corresponding rule.
+To have an SQL-based data quality rule contribute to the data quality scores of a column and the containing asset, add that column as a related item to the corresponding rule.
 Use the Validates the data quality of relationship type.
-The same score and issues are reported for all assets and columns that are linked with this relationship type.
+The same score and issues are reported for all columns that are linked with this relationship type.

 To create an SQL-based data quality rule: